This country-specific Q&A provides an overview to employment and labour law in Ireland.

 Yes.
-When included in an employment contract, a pay in lieu of notice clause (PILON) provides an employer with the right to make a payment to an employee in lieu of the employee working for either some or all of the duration of the notice period.
+When included in an employment contract, a PILON clause (pay in lieu of notice) provides an employer with the right to make a payment to an employee in lieu of the employee working for either some or all of the duration of the notice period.
 If not provided for as a matter of contract, a PILON provision may be agreed between the parties prior to and at the point of termination.
-However, if agreement is not reached, an employee is legally entitled to work out their notice period (subject to any garden leave provision) and to challenge any purported termination that does not permit them to do so.
+However, if agreement is not reached, an employee is legally entitled to work out their notice period, and to challenge any purported termination that does not permit them to do so.

 7. Does an employer have to follow a prescribed procedure to achieve an effective termination of the employment relationship?
-If yes, describe the requirements of that procedure or procedures.
+If yes, what are the requirements of that procedure or procedures?

 - access to documentary evidence pertaining to the dismissal;

 - affording employees an opportunity to respond to allegations against them.